 Clearing means taking (e.g. removing or destroying) plants from where they are growing.

-If you want to clear native plants that are not ‘in the wild’ (e.g. they are in a garden), the clearing requirements under the Nature Conservation Act 1992 do not apply.
-Read the operational policy (PDF, 196KB) for more information to help you work out whether a native plant is ‘in the wild’.
+If you want to clear native plants that are not ‘in the wild’ (e.g. they are in a garden), the clearing requirements under the Act do not apply.
+Read the operational policy (PDF, 196KB) for more information to help you understand if a native plant is ‘in the wild’.

-If you want to clear native plants ‘in the wild’ (e.g. in bushland), you need to work out what clearing requirements under the Nature Conservation Act 1992 you need to comply with.
-The requirements may include obtaining a flora survey and/or a protected plant clearing permit, and will apply even if an area is Category X under the Vegetation Management Act 1999.
-The below information will help you to assess what clearing requirements apply in your circumstance and to apply for a permit if one is required.
+If you want to clear native plants ‘in the wild’ (e.g. in bushland), you need to work out which clearing requirements under the Act you need to comply with.
+The requirements may include obtaining a flora survey and/or a protected plant clearing permit, and will apply even if an area is Category X under the Vegetation Management Act 1999 (the Vegetation Act).

 What clearing can be undertaken without a flora survey or permit?

-Many activities are ‘exempt’, which means that clearing of native plants that are ‘in the wild’ can be undertaken for these activities with no need for a flora survey or a protected plant clearing permit, or to notify the department.
-These general exemptions include:
+Many activities are ‘exempt’, which means that native plants that are ‘in the wild’ can be cleared without the need for a flora survey or a protected plant clearing permit, or notifying the department.
+The general exemptions include: